Markup vs. Margin: How to Differentiate Between Them?

 Product markup = (Profit/Wholesale price) x 100

 To provide you with a more elaborate clarification, let’s put the formula into action.
-To illustrate, assuming you’ve launched an online clothing dropshipping store specializing in selling high-end apparel pieces from worldwide renowned brands.
-Your supplier, BrandsGateway, one of the most prominent B2B companies of luxury fashion, enables you to add markup for all categories you’ve imported in your store.
+To illustrate, assume you’ve launched an online clothing dropshipping store specializing in selling high-end apparel pieces from worldwide renowned brands.
+Your supplier, BrandsGateway, one of the most prominent B2B companies in luxury fashion, enables you to add markup for all categories you’ve imported in your store.

 Why determining your markup is essential?